Sheldon-Lloyd/Cyber.Beast/comic/makkusu/3/readme.md

 # Episode 3 Outline
 ## Act 1
-While working Makkusu is notified that Xenos is about to have a match he stops what he is doing to watch it Makkusu watches a ranked Cyberspace CNS match with Xenos and Airiona through Spikes commentary feed
+While working Max is notified that Xenos is about to have a match he stops what he is doing to watch it Max watches a ranked Cyberspace CNS match with Xenos and Airiona through Spikes commentary feed

 ## Act 2
 Harmony decides to start acting difficult in the middle of the match.